ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/4_conclusions_further_work.md

 Finally, you will likely need a lot more storage for the heap.
-Either increase the size of the static allocation, or consider using `mmap` to ask the kernel for memory, as C libraries tend to do instead.
+Either increase the size of the static allocation, or consider using `mmap` to ask the kernel for memory (as C libraries tend to do).

 There are many things to learn about dynamic memory allocation, but it helps to have a good understanding of the basics.